jundalisay/sp/content/en/research/yogananda/autobiography/chapter-15.md

 ---
-title: "The Saint With Two Bodies"
+title: "The Cauliflower Robbery"
 heading: Chapter 15
 description: ""
 c: "indigo"
-weight: 950
+weight: 230
 ---

-CHAPTER: 15
-The Cauliflower Robbery

 “Master, a gift for you!
 These six huge cauliflowers were planted with my hands; I have watched over their growth with the tender care of a mother nursing her child.”
 I presented the basket of vegetables with a ceremonial flourish.